anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Assess fines and punishments as he deems necessary with just cause.
 1. Calculate the League’s budget.
 1. Gather all information regarding protests.
-1. Maintain a league website to keep managers and players apprised of the state of the league.
+1. Maintain a league website to keep Managers and players apprised of the state of the league.
 1. Judge and take action on all circumstances not covered in the Constitution and By-Laws in good faith and furtherance of the stated goals and principles of the league.
 1. Interpret the rules and by-laws of this Constitution and make appropriate decisions thereof.
    1. Decisions of the President may be appealed to the Rules and Competition Committee.
 Appeals must be presented in writing and must contain specific grounds for the appeal.